Isobel Urquhart MA

 I aim to work in a friendly informal manner and establish a good confidential rapport in which to talk about painful problems and feelings.
 My training is psychodynamic with an emphasis on psychoanalytic approaches.
 This means the therapy work includes thinking and talking together about the way in which our past feelings and experiences, not all of them conscious, influence our present ways of thinking and feeling and our relationships and work.

-My background is in education and I have extensive experience of working with children and young people with emotional difficulties in school.
-These days I work mainly with adults and with young people aged 12-25.
+My background is in education and I have extensive experience of working with children and young people with emotional difficulties in school and I supervise counsellors working in schools.

 Training, qualifications & experience